-One of the India’s largest states by area, Rajasthan is located on the western side of the country.
-Rajasthan is all about shiny palaces, peaceful temples, museum-art galleries, huge forts and monuments and lively Bazaars.
-The state is divided into the hilly southeastern region- Aravali mountain ranges and barren northwestern desert- Thar Desert.
+Rajasthan is one of India’s largest states by area, on the western side of the country.
+Rajasthan is all about shiny palaces, peaceful temples, museum-art galleries, massive forts and monuments, and lively Bazaars.
+The state is divided into the hilly southeastern region- Aravali mountain ranges and the barren northwestern desert- Thar Desert.

-Rajasthan is home to two tiger reserves- Rathambore National Park (a UNESCO World heritage site) in Sawai Madhopur and Sariska Tiger Reserve in Alwar.
-Keoladeo National Park is the world Heritage site in eastern Rajasthan.
+Rajasthan is home to two tiger reserves- Ranthambore National Park (a UNESCO World Heritage site) in Sawai Madhopur and Sariska Tiger Reserve in Alwar.
+In addition, Keoladeo National Park is a World Heritage site in eastern Rajasthan.

 Forts and Palaces in Rajasthan

-Jaipur, Jodhpur, Udaipur, Jaisalmer, Bikaner and Chittorgarh are such cities which are spotlight for forts and palaces in Rajasthan.
+Jaipur, Jodhpur, Udaipur, Jaisalmer, Bikaner, and Chittorgarh are cities that spotlight forts and palaces in Rajasthan.
 The forts and palaces represent the famed architectural Heritage of the state.
-Rajasthan is renowned for its historical and royal past which captivates huge tourist population from all over the world.
+Moreover, Rajasthan is renowned for its historical and royal past, which captivates a huge tourist population worldwide.

 Almost all cities of Rajasthan are lined up with forts and palaces built by prehistoric rulers and architects.
-There are six forts which are declared as the World Heritage sites namely Chittorgarh, Kumbhalgarh, Jaisalmer, Rathambore (Sawai Madhopur), Gagaron (Jhalawar) and Amber Fort in Jaipur.
+Six forts are declared as World Heritage sites, namely Chittorgarh, Kumbhalgarh, Jaisalmer, Ranthambore (Sawai Madhopur), Gagaron (Jhalawar), and Amber Fort in Jaipur.

-The forts are protected by locals and the nature itself, the landscapes, hills, deserts, rivers and dense forests and also feature water harvesting system which is still in use.
-The thick walls optimize various hill terrains, specifically the river Gagron, and the dense forest at Rathambore and the desert at Jaisalmer.
+The forts are protected by locals and nature itself, the landscapes, hills, deserts, rivers, and dense forests also feature a water harvesting system still in use.
+The thick walls optimize various hill terrains, specifically the river Gagron, the dense forest at Ranthambore, and the desert at Jaisalmer.

 Monuments and Havelis of Rajasthan

 Rajasthan is famous for its royal historical past and grand Havelis.
-Decorated by intricate wall paintings, these Havelis and Monuments are storehouse of historic objects and the memories of Rajput and European architecture.
+Decorated by intricate wall paintings, these Havelis and Monuments are a storehouse of historical objects and memories of Rajput and European architecture.

 Fairs and Festivals in Rajasthan